takako0420/trafee/README.md

 ### Association

-- has_many :records
-- has_many :sheets
 - has_many :groups, through: :user_groups
 - has_many :user_groups
+- has_many :documents
+- has_many :sheets

 ## Groups テーブル